3and4/Leither/doc/MiMei-en.md

 MiMei application can generate information of references according to semantics.
 API: MMAddRef MMDelRef MMGetRef

-Most MiMei contains only granulated piece of information, the whole picture can be described through correlation of MiMei.
+Most MiMei contains only granulated piece of information, the whole picture can be described through association of MiMei.
 #### 6.4 File system
 Originally file system was designed for mainframe where the number of applications and volume of data is limited.
-File system increased efficiency by saving application from the task of managing and accessing storage media.
+File system increased efficiency by saving applications from the task of managing and accessing storage media.
 With the development computer and internet, especially mobile internet, the number of users, Apps and data volume all increased explosively.
 The following shortcomings of file system began to appear.
 1. File name cannot precisely identify a file
 2. Insufficient index information, only path and file information.
 3. One file might have multiple duplicated copies